-Organisation helps with reducing stress and improves wellbeing, whether you’re at office or at home.
+Getting organised helps with reducing stress and improves wellbeing, whether you’re at the office or at home.
 It gives you a sense of clarity, a personal systematic approach and a relaxing environment.
 When you are trying to find your misplaced important notes (that are hiding under your laundry), this could end up being quite manic or just frustrating.

 You will probably read this top tip or advice in every article on wellbeing and motivation– the simple message is to wake up early!
 You are more likely to be proactive.
 Start your motivational day with the motivation to wake up.

 LOOK YOUR BEST

 With lockdown and remote working combined, let's be honest, some of us are letting ourselves go.
 Come to the end of the pandemic, we will emerge looking like a primitive society of cave people.
 By dressing up and looking good, will positively make you 'feel' good.
 Wearing nice clothes will make you feel powerful, will boost confidence and give you that executive presence to start your day.

 TAKE A KITKAT

 Have a break!
 Regular breaks will help with productivity, increase your focus and gives you time to reflect and revaluate your goals and task progression at hand.

 Distractions are everywhere, whether that be distractions by making jokes with your colleagues in the office, or kids/pets running around when remote working from home.
 One way we can prevent ourselves from personal distractions is to put the phone away!
 We can get carried away and hooked into social media, browsing the internet, or shopping online.
 Unless you’re visiting the Civil Service College social page for more information @CSCollegeOrg - then that's okay.